Emarioo/BetterThanBatch/README.md

 The compiler is very unstable at the moment.
 It isn't ready to be used by anyone.

+It only works on Windows at the moment.
+It will however work on other operating systems.

 The documentation is old, minimal and outright lacking.
 This is due to me prioritizing the features and stability of the compiler.
 Once some of the hard features that would